KunalNarkhedePatil/DSA-2026/ProblemsOnArrays/README.md

 ## ⭐️ Support

-If you found this helpful:
+If you found this repository helpful:

-- 🌟 Star the repo
+- 🌟 Star this repository
-- 🖊 Contribute improvements
+- 🖊 Contribute improvements (PRs welcome!)
-- 📬 Share with your peers preparing for coding interviews!
+- 📬 Share it with peers preparing for coding interviews

 ---